gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.4.2.0 2013/12/19 Fixed issue with example code not being able to loop indefinetly by adding 'cin.ignore()' after 'cin.get()'.
+v5.4.4.0 2013/12/19 Made commands printed in help text bold if advanced formatting is enabled. v5.4.3.0 2013/12/19 Added prompt to user about tryping 'help' if they enter an invalid command, if automatic help is enabled.
+Modified formatting of help text. v5.4.2.0 2013/12/19 Fixed issue with example code not being able to loop indefinetly by adding 'cin.ignore()' after 'cin.get()'.
 Now use Ctrl-C to exit. v5.4.1.0 2013/12/19 Replaced all references to 'test' in the /example/ folder code to 'example'.
 Added second example command.
 Split description section of README into smaller sub-sections.
 Removed the helpEnabled variable, as this was not being used (help is enabled with the macro '#clide_ENABLE_AUTO_HELP' instead). v5.4.0.0 2013/12/19 Added automatic dependency generation for clideLib in Makefile.
 Fixed incorrect comment text in Makefile.
 Removed unused function 'Rx::RegisterHelpCommand()'.
 Fixed issue with example code not being recompiled with Clide library changes by removing pipe in Makefile recipe.